MINDFULNESS: TAMING THE MONKEY

 Often in meditation, that monkey mind doesn’t transform into a peaceable primate, but continues to scurry about, distracting attention.
 Indeed, it is common for thoughts to appear to increase in intensity during concentrated meditation practice.
 This is either because whilst in the confines of the practice the monkey mind reacts with increased activity, or because in focused meditation thoughts are ‘lit up’ and are noticed more than they normally are.
 4

 Thoughts are treated as an independent activity, divorced from one’s true self, the Buddha self.
 The temporal world, including the mind, is part of an alleged rising and falling which is not substantively real.
 One must transcend this rising and falling through meditation practice.
-(Rising and falling is a term describing the Buddhist view that we are caught in the web of thinking and feeling which reinforces our identification with our mind and self, thereby continuing a false perception of reality)
+(Rising and falling is a term describing the Buddhist view that we are caught in the web of thinking and feeling which reinforces our identification with our mind and self, thereby continuing a false perception of reality which leads to rebirth).

 Meditation trains the person to watch thoughts so that the meditator does not attach to the thoughts and follow them.
 Eventually, the space between thoughts widens until there are no thoughts and “No Mind” is reached.
 The site continues: